sdn-labs-ut3/sdn-p4-labs/README.md

 # sdn-p4-labs

-SDN/P4 labs for a course at University of Toulouse (France)
+SDN/P4 labs for a network programmability course at University of Toulouse (France).